Decorate on a Budget

 I don’t think there are only one correct way and a certain order in which you should tackle your project.
 However, a general rule of thumb is to start with the bigger, more expensive things first.
 But this can be different for everyone.
 Firstly, you need to assess your situation, and everyone’s is different.

 Not that I imply in any way that you are a snake, but sticking to these three S’s will surely help you: swap, springs and space.
-They are super savvy contemplations for (your interpretation of) low budget decorating.
+They are super savvy contemplations when you decorate on a budget.

 Sorry, but sometimes you will have to swap that piece of furniture you have been eyeing for months with another option.
 But you won’t be too sad for too long.
 Meanwhile, in the greater scheme of things, the less expensive substitution can look fantastic when used in a smart way.